SherG/perpetual-elm/exampleSite/content/about.md

 Spearfish is a trade name of Spearfish Capital Funding LLC, a small business based in the Middle Connecticut River Valley of New Hampshire.

-We are registered with the state of New Hampshire as an independent sales organization offering factor broker and loan broker services to small and medium-sized businesses.
+Founded by Sherrie Gossett, Spearfish is registered with the state of New Hampshire as an independent sales organization offering factor broker and loan broker services to small and medium-sized businesses.

 View our <a href="https://quickstart.sos.nh.gov/online/BusinessInquire/BusinessInformation?businessID=658122" target="blank">business registration</a> and <a href="https://quickstart.sos.nh.gov/online/BusinessInquire/BusinessInformation?businessID=660985">trade name filing</a>.